Toward Automated Robustness Evaluation of Mathematical Reasoning: Related Work

-Two lines of work on LLM-based prompt optimization are particularly relevant to our study.
-One line of work focuses on enhancing model performance through automatic prompt engineering~\cite{yang2023large,zhou2022large}.
+\hyt{The first improves model performance via automatic prompt engineering}~\cite{yang2023large,zhou2022large,jain2025local,xiang2025self}.
 These works, like ours, aim to optimize prompts while maintaining the core meaning, but they focus on improving the performance of the target LLMs, whereas we aim to find prompts that cause the target LLMs to fail.
-Another line of work is the jailbreak attack, which intentionally designs malicious prompts that adversarially trigger aligned LLMs to produce uncensored content~\cite{dong-etal-2024-attacks,xu2024comprehensive,yuGPTFUZZERRedTeaming2023a,ding2024wolf}.
+The second concerns jailbreak attacks, which intentionally design malicious prompts that adversarially trigger aligned LLMs to produce uncensored content~\cite{dong-etal-2024-attacks,xu2024comprehensive,yuGPTFUZZERRedTeaming2023a,ding2024wolf,dong2025sata,wang2025repd,xiao2024distract,yang2025seqar}, and black-box attacks that exploit prompt-induced confidence to mislead predictions~\cite{chen-etal-2025-exploiting}.
 Prompt Automatic Iterative Refinement (PAIR)~\cite{chao2023jailbreaking} employs an LLM-based attacker to reformulate malicious instructions and utilizes GPT-4 as an evaluator to assess the harmfulness of the target model's responses.
-Different from the PAIR method which attacks the LLMs to generate malicious content, our focus is specifically on evaluating the robustness of LLMs as mathematical problem solvers.
+Different from the PAIR method, which attacks the LLMs to generate malicious content, our focus is specifically on evaluating the robustness of LLMs as mathematical problem solvers.